-Every day, 15,600 girls are subjected to child marriage in India.
-Girls are forced to quit school and they become slaves in their husband’s home.
+Many girls who are forced to marry must also quit school and become slaves in their husband’s home.
 They risk death if they fall pregnant, as their bodies are not ready to give birth to children.

 To raise the status of girls and save their lives and to put an end to child marriage, Ashok and his organization IHMP started Girls Clubs to give girls knowledge and selfconfidence and enable them to support one another in convincing their parents not to force them into marriage, but instead allow them to finish school.
 In Ashok’s Boys Clubs, 5,000 boys and young men have learned about child marriage, girls’ rights, and gender equality.